 We are a late-stage biopharmaceutical company focused on the development of novel, first-in-class pharmaceuticals to address the medical needs of patients with kidney and vascular disease.
 Our product candidate, vonapanitase, is a recombinant human elastase that we are developing to improve vascular access outcomes in patients with chronic kidney disease, or CKD, undergoing or preparing for hemodialysis, a lifesaving treatment that cannot be conducted without a functioning vascular access.
-We believe the data from our completed Phase 2 and Phase 3 clinical trials of vonapanitase in patients undergoing creation of an arteriovenous fistula support that a one-time, local application of vonapanitase during surgical creation of a radiocephalic fistula for hemodialysis may improve secondary patency (time to fistula abandonment) and fistula use for hemodialysis, thereby improving patient outcomes and reducing the burden on patients and the healthcare system.
+We believe the data from our completed Phase 2 and Phase 3 clinical trials of vonapanitase in patients undergoing creation of an arteriovenous fistula support that a one-time, local application of vonapanitase during surgical creation of a radiocephalic fistula for hemodialysis may improve fistula use for hemodialysis and secondary patency (time to fistula abandonment), thereby improving patient outcomes and reducing the burden on patients and the healthcare system.
 We are currently evaluating vonapanitase in our second Phase 3 trial, PATENCY-2, for vonapanitase in radiocephalic fistulas, our initial indication.
-Following our review of the complete data sets from our first Phase 3 trial, PATENCY-1 and discussions with the FDA, we amended the protocol for the PATENCY-2 trial.
-The protocol amendment reordered the existing endpoints for this ongoing trial, establishing secondary patency (time to fistula abandonment) and fistula use for hemodialysis as co-primary endpoints.
-The protocol amendment also increased the planned enrollment for this trial from 300 to 500 patients, which provides at least 90% power to detect the differences observed in the PATENCY-1 trial with a p-value ≤0.05 for each of the co-primary endpoints.
-Based on our interactions with the FDA, we believe that, if PATENCY-2 is successful in showing statistical significance (p≤0.05) on each of the co-primary endpoints, the PATENCY-2 trial together with data from previously completed studies would provide the basis for a BLA submission as a single pivotal studies w
+Following our review of the complete data sets from our first Phase 3 trial, PATENCY-1 and discussions with the U.S. Food and Drug Administration, or FDA, we amended the protocol for the PATENCY-2 trial in the first quarter of 2017.
+The protocol amendment reordered the existing endpoints for this ongoing trial, establishing fistula use for hemodialysis and secondary patency as co-primary endpoints.
+We also increased the planned enrollment for this trial from 300 to 600 patients.
+The increased sample size provides power to detect the differences observed in the PATENCY-1 trial for fistula use for hemodialysis and secondary patency of 98% and 88%, respectively, with a p-value <0.05 for each of the co-primary endpoints.
+We received written confirmation from the FDA that, if PATENCY-2 is successful in showing statistical significance (p-value <0.05) on each of the co-primary endpoints, the PATENCY-2 trial together with data from previously completed studies would provide the basis for a Biologics License Application, or BLA, submission as a single pivotal study, in which case no additional studies would need to be conducted prior to submitting the BLA.
+Vonapanitase also received Breakthrough Therapy designation from the FDA in May 2017 for hemodialysis vascular access.
+The FDA awards Breakthrough Therapy designations to expedite the development and review of investigational drugs that are intended to treat serious or life-threatening conditions when preliminary clinical evidence indicates that the treatment may offer a substantial improvement over currently available therapies on one or more clinically significant endpoints.
+In March 2018, we completed the enrollment of 603 treated patients in the PATENCY-2 trial at 39 centers in the U.S. and Canada.
+We expect to report top-line data from the PATENCY-2 trial in March 2019.
+If the PATENCY-2 trial is successful, we further expect to submit a BLA in 2019.